-For the first time, we are pleased to fund 17 nonprofit organizations through our Live grants to provide general operating or programming support for engaging youth with the environment.
+We were pleased to fund 17 nonprofit organizations last season through our Live grants to provide general operating or programming support for organizations engaging youth with the environment.

 • APANO Communities United Fund - Empowering Asian Pacific Islander youth by offering them new experiences and skills in building environmental stewardship through youth meetings and nature excursions.